Responsibilities of registered charities

-As a charity or Charitable Incorporated Organisation, you have to keep to certain rules and regulations set by the Charity Commission.
+As a charity you have to keep to certain rules and regulations set by the Charity Commission.
 If you don’t meet these requirements, the Commission can take away your status as a registered charity.
 Your charity’s information is also available on the register of charities.
 Members of the public, including potential funders, can check this online to see if you are meeting your obligations as a charity.

-As a registered charity, your constitution or Trust Deed will probably have most of the Charity Commission requirements in it.
-As well as giving the aims of your charity, it is likely to state when you need to have your AGM, how many times your management committee will meet during the year, how your accounts should be kept, and what information you need to send to the Charity Commission.
+As a registered charity, your constitution or trust deed will already have been approved by the Charity Commission.
+It is likely to state when you need to have your AGM, how many times your management committee will meet during the year, and how your accounts should be kept.

-It’s worth reading through your constitution or Trust Deed regularly and getting familiar with its requirements.
-If you are sticking to these, you will be meeting your main obligations as a charity and you won’t have any problems.
+It’s worth reading through your constitution or trust deed regularly to ensure you understand its requirements.
+If you are sticking to these, you will be meeting your main obligations as a charity.

-If you are receiving grants, you must be sure you are recording the use of the grant money correctly.
-The Charity Commission will ask for ‘restricted’ and ‘unrestricted’ funding to be clearly separated.
-This means that any funding you get for a specific project (restricted funding) has to be spent on that project, and your records must show that.
-Any money you raise yourselves – for example from membership fees – is unrestricted, and you can spend it as the group decides.
+“Restricted” and “unrestricted” funds must be clearly separated in charity accounts.
+This means that any grant funding you get for specific costs (restricted funding) has to be spent on those costs, and your records must show that.
+Any money you raise yourselves – for example from membership fees or general donations – is unrestricted, and you can spend it as the group decides.

 You must keep your accounts for at least 6 years after their date.
 This means all the records – bank statements, receipts, cheque books – not just a summary of the account.

-Unincorporated charities with an income above £25,000 and all CIOs must send the Annual Report to the Charity Commission within 10 months of the end of your financial year.
+Unincorporated charities with income above £25,000, and all CIOs, must send their annual report to the Charity Commission within 10 months of the end of their financial year.

 Unincorporated charities do not have to keep a register of their trustees, but it’s useful to have this information for your own records.

-The Charity Commission has a very comprehensive website with guidance on all issues to do with running and registering charities.
+The Charity Commission has a very comprehensive website with guidance on the responsibilities of charities.